 The proper functioning of our IT systems is essential to our business.
-Any failure to maintain the satisfactory performance, security and integrity of our website and systems will materially and adversely affect our business, reputation, financial condition and results of operations.
+Any failure to maintain the satisfactory performance, security and integrity of our Vipshop Online Platform and systems will materially and adversely affect our business, reputation, financial condition and results of operations.

-Our IT systems mainly include technology infrastructure supporting our vip.com and lefeng.com user-interface websites, as well as our customer service, enterprise resource planning, warehouse and logistics management, product information management, business intelligence and administration management systems.
+Our IT systems mainly include technology infrastructure supporting the user interface of our Vipshop Online Platform, as well as our customer service, enterprise resource planning, warehouse and logistics management, product information management, business intelligence and administration management systems.
 The satisfactory performance, reliability and availability of our IT systems are critical to our success, our ability to attract and retain customers and our ability to maintain a satisfactory customer experience and level of customer service.

 Our servers may be vulnerable to computer viruses, user traffic boom that exceeds the capacity of our servers, physical or electronic break-ins and similar disruptions, which could lead to system interruptions, website slowdown or unavailability, delays in transaction processing, loss of data or the inability to accept and fulfill customer orders.
 We can provide no assurance that we will not experience such unexpected interruptions.
 We can provide no assurance that our current security mechanisms will be sufficient to protect our IT systems from any third-party intrusions, viruses or hacker attacks, information or data theft or other similar activities.
 Any such future occurrences could damage our reputation and result in a material decrease in our revenue.
 We have experienced one instance of system failure in January 2013 caused by unexpectedly large user traffic during a discount campaign, which was subsequently resolved.
-We did not have material system failure in 2015.
+We did not have material system failure in 2016.

-Additionally, we have used and expect to continue using a portion of the proceeds of the 2013 offering and the 2014 offering to upgrade and improve our IT systems to support our business growth.
+Additionally, we have used a portion of the proceeds from the 2013 offering and the 2014 offering and intend to continue using our available cash and financing options to upgrade and improve our IT systems to support our business growth.
 However, we cannot assure you that we will be successful in executing these system upgrades and improvement strategies.
 In particular, our systems may experience interruptions during upgrades, and the new technologies or infrastructures may not be fully integrated with the existing systems on a timely basis, or at all.
 If our existing or future IT systems do not function properly, it could cause system disruptions and slow response times, affecting data transmission, which in turn, could materially and adversely affect our business, financial condition and results of operations.

-If we fail to successfully adopt new technologies or adapt our websites, mobile applications and systems to changing customer requirements or emerging industry standards, our business, financial condition and results of operations may be materially and adversely affected.
+If we fail to successfully adopt new technologies or adapt our Vipshop Online Platform and systems to changing customer needs or emerging industry standards, our business, financial condition and results of operations may be materially and adversely affected.